TACIXAT/zmine/README.md

 ## TODO

 * Eliminate ij_buf in favor of indices per hash.
+  * Merge two sorted lists and each xor iteration.
+  * Iterate (N-1) to check for distinct indices.
 * Integrate Zcash testing API.
 * Change lookup table to use same method as final functions.